mui/mui-x/docs/data/introduction/licensing/licensing.md

 #### 2. `Expired package version`

 This error indicates that you have installed a version of the software that is outside of the maintenance plan of your license key.
-By default, purchased licenses come with one year of free access to new releases.
+By default, commercial licenses provide access to new versions released during the first year after the purchase.

 To solve the issue, you can [renew your license](https://mui.com/r/x-get-license/) or install an older version of the npm package that is compatible with your license key.